cankalsoftware/react-portfolio-papa/README.md

 npm run build

-then move teh build folder to hosting site
+then move the build folder to hosting site

 update the .htaccess file with
 <IfModule mod_rewrite.c>